Random | Best Random Tools

 While arsenic-laced dresses were dangerous enough, the flammability factor only made things worse.
 Burning an arsenic dress could release toxic fumes into the air which, of course, the woman wearing the dress would inhale.
 Even if she wasn't killed immediately by the flames, just breathing the smoke could cause serious health problems and lead to her early demise.

-• These Ornate Dresses Used To Be Called Sinful on Random Women's Dresses Used To Be Flammable Death Traps, Killing 3,000 Ladies In One Year
+• A Lack Of Electricity Made Every Room A Potential Hazard on Random Women's Dresses Used To Be Flammable Death Traps, Killing 3,000 Ladies In One Year

-• Despite Thousands Of Fatalities, Women's Fashion Didn't Change on Random Women's Dresses Used To Be Flammable Death Traps, Killing 3,000 Ladies In One Year
+• The Shape Of The Dresses Made Them Even Deadlier on Random Women's Dresses Used To Be Flammable Death Traps, Killing 3,000 Ladies In One Year

 • Changing Fashion Trends Actually Made Clothing Safer on Random Women's Dresses Used To Be Flammable Death Traps, Killing 3,000 Ladies In One Year